top of page

 This is a regression that surprised me, I thought I was in the clear following the first year and a half and booooyyyyy was I wrong!

 This age there’s a lot of pressure for them to “grow up”, but it’s important to remember they are still little.
+It’s important to remember they still need your help navigating these changes.
+Offer extra reassurance, one-on-one time, and consistent routines to help them adjust.
 They need your help navigating this big world, whether it be giving them some one on one time, or they may need a little bit more reassurance especially if a new sibling has arrived, and maybe some extra snuggles and hugs.

-*Cue Four Hugs a Day by Charlotte Diamond* A song my oldest sings on repeat.
+*Cue Four Hugs a Day by Charlotte Diamond* A song my oldest used to sing on repeat.

 When you are in the thick of the regressions you are probably wondering, “where is my blissful sleepy baby, and how do I get back to the nights where everyone slept peacefully again?”
 No?
 Just me?